 R(52) Wording Observations The Platform should advise the Commission on the development, analysis and review of technical screening criteria, including the potential impact of such criteria on the valuation of assets that qualify as environmentally sustainable assets under existing market practices.
-The Platform on Sustainable Finance is to advise the commission on the development analysis and review of the Technical Screening criteria.
-It is important to note that the MS are not subject to The Platform should also advise the Commission on whether the technical screening criteria are suitable for use in future Union policy initiatives aimed at facilitating sustainable investment and on the possible role of sustainability accounting and reporting standards in supporting the application of the technical screening criteria.
-Technical Screening Criteria.
+The Platform should also advise the Commission on The Platform on Sustainable Finance is to advise the commission on the development analysis and review of the Technical Screening criteria.
+It is important to note that the MS are not subject to Technical Screening Criteria. whether the technical screening criteria are suitable for use in future Union policy initiatives aimed at facilitating sustainable investment and on the possible role of sustainability accounting and reporting standards in supporting the application of the technical screening criteria.
 The last sentence states that The Platform should also play a role in advising on topics such as the functioning of the minimum safeguards and the possible need to amend these.
 Article 20 lists additional provisions for The Platform.
 The Platform should advise the Commission on developing further measures to improve data availability and quality, taking into account the objective of avoiding undue administrative burden, on addressing other sustainability objectives, including social objectives, and on the functioning of minimum safeguards and the possible need to supplement them.
 Resources N/A